Exabyte-io/documentation/docs/software/overview.md

 ## [List of Available Software](../software-directory/overview.md)

-The reader is referred to [this alternative section](../software-directory/overview.md) of the documentation for a complete list and review of the specific software packages available for use on our platform.
+The reader is referred to [another section](../software-directory/overview.md) of the documentation for a complete list and review of the specific software packages available for use on our platform.

 ## [Components](components.md)